How Much Does Software Development Cost?

 Hiring Model

 How do you want to work with the developers?
-Do you want their exclusive expertise, or just their service on a less intensive scale?
-There are 3 hiring models: in-house, freelancing, and outsourcing.
+Do you want their exclusive expertise or just their service on a less intensive scale?
+There are three hiring models, including in-house, freelancing, and outsourcing.

 An in-house team can guarantee the highest service quality but also demand the most time and money to hire, train, and invest in resources.
-At the other end of the spectrum is freelancing.
-Freelancing is the cheapest option, but the quality of work may suffer due to lack of motivation, unreliability, and poor communication.
+On the opposite side of the scale is the concept of freelancing.
+Freelancing is the most affordable option, but the quality of work may suffer due to lack of motivation, unreliability, and poor communication.

 Outsourcing provides the best of both worlds.
 It costs less than building an in-house team from scratch while allowing access to quality-assured developers.
-There are 3 outsourcing models:
+There are three outsourcing models:

-Dedicated team: You will receive exclusive access to a development team and fully dedicated resources from the outsourcing company, so the expertise and quality of service are better guaranteed.
+• Dedicated Team: You will receive exclusive access to a dedicated development team and fully dedicated resources from the outsourcing company, so the expertise and quality of service are better guaranteed.

-Depending on the project’s scope, a development team can have 3 to 12 or more people.
-A team consists of 4 key roles: a project manager, developers, a QA tester, and a UI/UX designer.
+Depending on the project’s scope, a development team can have three to twelve or more people.
+The more developers are involved, the faster the project will be completed.
+However, the number of people hired will obviously have a profound effect on the average cost of your software development.
+Basically, a well-form developer team often consists of four key roles, including a project manager, developers, a QA tester, and a UI/UX designer.
 Medium to large projects need additional roles, such as business analysts and database engineers.

 Here is a table of the average hourly rates worldwide, considering the developers’ work experiences.